-Why bother with making this healthy homemade ranch dressing?
+Why bother with making this healthy homemade ranch dressing recipe?
 Well, if you’ve ever looked at the ingredients list of a typical commercial dressing, you were probably horrified.

 The ingredients list for Kraft’s dressing, for example, includes soybean oil, sugar, modified food starch, monosodium glutamate, xanthan gum, disodium guanylate, disodium inosinate, and calcium disodium EDTA.

 There’s really no need to buy it, though.
-It’s so easy to make your own homemade ranch dressing from scratch, using wholesome ingredients.
+It’s so easy to make your own from scratch, using wholesome ingredients.
 And the result is creamy and delicious.
-So there’s really no excuse not to.
-Scroll down for my basic recipe for tasty and healthy homemade ranch dressing.
+So there’s really no excuse not to!

 Greek yogurt as the base for homemade ranch dressing

 So I use Greek yogurt, and dilute it with some water, especially if I use the ranch dressing in a salad.
 If I use it as a dip, it’s perfect without any added water – it’s exactly the thickness I’m looking for in a dip.